-2. Echo, static and/or feedback on the conference call.
+2. Echo, static, and/or feedback on the conference call.

-A conference call with bad audio is more than just annoying, it leads to participants not fully engaging because they can’t hear all of the conversation and important ideas are not fully explored because comments cannot be heard.
+A conference call with bad audio is more than just annoying, it leads to participants not fully engaging because they can’t hear all of the conversation, and important ideas are not fully explored because comments cannot be heard.
 Most of this can be resolved quickly.

 The Solution: Is anyone using a speakerphone?
 Speakerphones are one of the biggest culprits when it comes to echo.
 If you are using a speakerphone try turning the volume down to help with some of the interference.
 Or pick up the handset instead of using the speakerphone.
 Only use one phone line per room.
-When you have multiple parties in the same room connecting into the same conference it can create an echo on the line.
-Land-line is always better to use than cell phone if possible.
+When you have multiple parties in the same room connecting to the same conference it can create an echo on the line.
+Land-line is always better to use than cell phones if possible.

 Echo Tip Bonus: Log into your ConferTel account and view your live call via the Call Hub, then you can mute all lines and open up each one at a time to find the culprit.
-This is a very quick and easy fix, if all else fails, dial 0# to speak to a customer care operator.
+This is a very quick and easy fix if all else fails, dial 0# to speak to a customer care operator.